zendeskgarden/css-components/.github/CONTRIBUTING.md

 development environment up to date as you checkout and merge between branches.
 After installation, the following commands are available:

-- `yarn start` to launch component demo server with live reload – package source files will be watched for changes.
+- `yarn start`<sup>*</sup> to launch component demo server with live reload – package source files will be watched for changes.
 - `yarn test`<sup>*</sup> to run tests across all component packages.
   Note this is run as a git `pre-push` hook for all packages that have changed since the last release.